jwcodee/visualize_genome_assembly/README.md

 Configurable parameters can be changed in the config.yaml:
 ```
-draft    path to draft genome assembly
+draft    path to draft genome assembly # required
-ref      path to reference assembly
+ref      path to reference assembly # required
-threads  numbers of threads for minimap2 to use to map the draft assembly to reference genome
+threads  numbers of threads for minimap2 to use to map the draft assembly to reference genome # default: 48
-ng       NGXX value to select contigs to plot on ideogram
+ng       NGXX value to select contigs to plot on ideogram # default: 95
-dist     dist between bed entries to chain
+dist     dist between bed entries to chain # default 50000
 ```